Begum Shahi Mosque

 It is Lahore's earliest dated Mughal-era mosque.
 It is known for its exquisite fresco decoration of geometric and floral motifs painted on stucco, along with inscriptions of the names of God.

-Islam has taught about the oneness and infinity of God (Ahad), that He is one and He has divine power, and His oneness is self-evident based on His eternity and omnipresence.
-Masjids project the principle of tawhid by capturing the concepts of God's infinity and oneness, His divine unity (ahadiyya), and the unity of all creation (wahdat al-wujud) in their architectural designs and decorations.
-This has been achieved using arches and domes and a regular and even division of space, which reflects the harmonious patterns and cosmic unity in the universe.
-Masjid Maryam Zamani and Wazir Khan Mosques are true examples of such mosques.

 Background

-The mosque was built by Queen Maryam Zamani, an empress of the Mughal Emperor Akbar and the mother of Emperor Jahangir.
+The mosque was built by Empress Maryam Zamani, chief consort of the Mughal Emperor Akbar and the mother of Emperor Jahangir.
 It was constructed during the early period of Jahangir, in 1023 A.H./1614 A.D., as recorded in a Persian inscription fixed on the facade of the northern gate.

 Maryam Zamani, a Hindu princess by birth, married into a Muslim community and traded on Christian dominated waterways without being constrained by religious impediments.
 Her status as a sequestered financier provided her with both the adventure of overseas trade and protection from religious restriction.